casework/casework.github.io/ontology/get-started.md

 ## Anatomy of a CASE Graph

 CASE uses JSON-LD which is JSON with linked relationships between objects within the JSON.
 It contains two top-level keys, `@context` and `@graph`.
-The `@context` key is a mapping of aliases and namespaces that point to namespaces within the UCO and CASE ontologys.
+The `@context` key is a mapping of aliases and namespaces that point to namespaces within the UCO and CASE ontologies.
 The `@graph` key is an array/list of objects that represent the data being exchanged.

 Each object within the `@graph` key is an Object, which contains at least an `@id` key that is a unique identifier for the object.
 The `@type` key is the aliased type of the object within the ontology.
 The available and required properties are defined in the ontology schema.
 A mimimal example is: